openharmony/docs/en/device-dev/bundles/bundles-standard-rules.md

 }
 ```

-In this example,  **my-bundle**  depends on  **net 1.0.0**.
+In the preceding example, the  **my-bundle**  bundle depends on the  **net 1.0.0**  bundle.
 After you globally install the hpm-cli tool, run the following command to obtain bundle dependencies from the remote repository:

 ```
 hpm install